puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is also a version that takes one argument, `[server-id]`, which specifies which server for which you want to pull the endpoints.
 If this parameter is absent, the endpoints will be pulled for the default server.
+The no-argument version of this function will not work in a multiserver set-up if no default server is specified.

 #### `log-registered-endpoints`